Here's where to find the best sights (and bites!) in Milwaukee.

 106 W. Seeboth St.

 Located in a historic and recently renovated park pavilion, this Bartolotta restaurant is perfect for Sunday brunch.
-The French-inspired menu boasts traditional favorites from delectable croissants to their Omelette aux Champignons.
+The French-inspired menu boasts traditional favorites from delectable croissants to their Salade Nicoise.
 Its location perched on a bluff overlooking Lake Michigan means the views are top-notch, too.
 Grab a seat by the window for an expansive view of Lake Michigan and its shoreline.

 3133 E. Newberry Blvd.